-JLARC staff conducted interviews with OIGs at four states with statewide OIGs: Georgia, Indiana, Louisiana, and South Carolina.
-These states were selected because of the diversity in the age, size, and mission of their inspectors general.
-In all four interviews, at least one participant included the inspector general or deputy inspector general.
+JLARC staff conducted interviews with OIGs at eight states with statewide OIGs: Georgia, Indiana, Louisiana, Massachusetts, Ohio, Pennsylvania, and South Carolina.
+States were selected for in-depth interviews based on diversity in the age, size, and mission of their inspectors general.
+In four interviews, at least one participant included the inspector general or deputy inspector general.